elerel/ms3-kiwi-lingo/README.md

 - Base Page: visible across all pages:

-  - Navbar (Desktop) - a simple and easy to use navbar without too many options or buttons to disuade user activity I went with a simple yet fun approach with the design.
+  - Navbar (Desktop) - a simple and easy to use navbar without too many options or buttons to dissuade user activity I went with a simple yet fun approach with the design.
 The navbar then changes when the user is logged in or out, or is the site owner.
   - Navbar (Mobile) - the mobile navbar features a slide option that is triggered by the hamburger icon in the fixed navbar.
 This allows for easier navigation across the site for mobile users while enhancing UX.
   - Flash messages - using the imported 'flash' feature from Flask, there are flash messages that appear on each page each time the user interacts with the site by logging in, registering, logging out, adding, editing and deleting a word.
   - Footer - Social media icons as well as a contact us link (email also provided) using a mailto link generator that opens the users preferred email provider, and a few links to help the user get inspired in planning their holiday or find out more about New Zealand.
 The links go to an external link so that the user can still stay on the Kiwi Lingo website.